cogsandsquigs/website/src/content/blog/2023-usamo-problem-2-solution.md

 Taking a brief respite from my hiatus, here's a nice solution to the 2023 USAMO problem 2 that I came up with:

+(Note: this solution was pointed out to me to be flawed.
+However, I'm still keeping it up here because, well, not everything can be a winner, right?)

 ## Problem

 _Let $\mathbb{R}^{+}$ be the set of positive real numbers.
 Find all functions $f:\mathbb{R}^{+}\rightarrow\mathbb{R}^{+}$ such that, for all $x, y \in \mathbb{R}^{+}$,_